-The Museum cares for 30,000 objects that range from historic photographs, postcards, and archives to textiles, artwork, furniture, tools, and even a Stanley Steamer automobile.
+The Museum cares for around 30,000 objects that range from historic photographs, postcards, archives, textiles, artwork, furniture, tools, and even a Stanley Steamer automobile.
 The Museum collection is publicly available for study and research.

 Historic Newspaper Collection

-The Estes Park Museum, the Estes Valley Library, and support from the Estes Park Museum Friends & Foundation Inc., in cooperation with the Estes Park Trail Gazette are working to provide high quality, word-searchable access to all years of the Trail Gazette.
-Currently, Estes Park newspapers from 1908 - 1948 are available online.
+The Estes Park Museum, the Estes Valley Library, with support from the Estes Park Museum Friends & Foundation Inc., in cooperation with the Estes Park Trail Gazette are working to provide high quality, word-searchable access to all years of the Trail Gazette.
+This collection is added to annually.
+Currently, Estes Park newspapers from 1912 - 1993 are available online.

-There are few things that capture a moment in history better than a photograph.
-The Estes Park Museum hosts a collection of around 10,000 (and growing) images in its historic photograph collection.
+The Estes Park Museum hosts a collection of around 12,000 images and growing.
 Digital reproductions of these photographs are available for sale to individuals, groups, or for commercial publication.
 Search the photograph collection online, select an image, and complete the order form in the lower right corner or contact the Curator of Collections for more information.

 Donations of Artifacts or Archives

 The Estes Park Museum collects and preserves materials which establish or illustrate the unique history of Estes Park.
 The collection represents life, conditions, events, and activities relevant to Estes Park.
-Donations of historic objects and archives for the permanent collection are welcome.
-If you have any questions regarding the historic significance of a particular item or donation procedures please contact the Curator of Collections to set up an appointment.
+Donations of objects and archives for the permanent collection are welcome for consideration.
+If you have any questions regarding donation procedures please contact the Curator of Collections to set up an appointment.